sunnatTuychiyev/Mazzaly_backend/README.md

 credentials.
 The admin header and dashboard titles show **Mazzaly Admin** and a few style tweaks are applied via `account/static/account/css/admin_custom.css`.

+Ingredient and category forms expose additional fields for Uzbek and Russian translations so names can be entered in all three supported languages.

 ## Telegram Mini App Authentication

 To use this backend from a Telegram Web App ("mini app"), configure the